 9.4.2.1 Cylinders-The number of insertions of the vibrator per layer is given in Table 4.
 When more than one insertion per layer is required distribute the insertion uniformly within each layer.
-Allow the vibrator to penetrate through the layer being vibrated, and into the layer below, about 1 in.
+Allow the vibrator to penetrate through the layer being vibrated, and into the layer below, approximately 1 in.
 [25 mm].
 After each layer is vibrated, tap the outsides of the mold at least 10 times with the mallet, to close holes that remain and to release entrapped air voids.
 Use an open hand to tap cardboard and single-use metal molds that are susceptible to damage if tapped with a mallet.

 9.4.2.2 Beams-Insert the vibrator at intervals not exceeding 6 in.
 [150 mm] along the center line of the long dimension of the specimen.
 For specimens wider than 6 in., use alternating insertions along two lines.
-Allow the shaft of the vibrator to penetrate into the bottom layer about 1 in.
-[25 mm].
+Allow the shaft of the vibrator to penetrate into the bottom layer approximately 1 in.
+(25 mm).
 After each layer is vibrated, tap the outsides of the mold sharply at least 10 times with the mallet to close holes left by vibrating and to release entrapped air voids.

-9.5 Finishing-Perform all finishing with the minimum manipulation necessary to produce a flat even surface that is level with the rim or edge of the mold and that has no depressions or projections larger than 1⁄2 in.
+9.5 Finishing-After consolidation, strike off excess concrete from the surface and float or trowel as required.
+Perform all finishing with the minimum manipulation necessary to produce a flat even surface that is level with the rim or edge of the mold and that has no depressions or projections larger than 1⁄2 in.
 [3.3 mm].

-9.5.1 Cylinders-After consolidation, finish the top surfaces by striking them off with the tamping rod where the consistency of the concrete permits or with a handheld float or trowel.
+9.5.1 Cylinders-After consolidation, finish the top surfaces by striking them off with the tamping rod where the consistency of the concrete permits or with a wood float or trowel.
 If desired, cap the top surface of freshly made cylinders with a thin layer of stiff portland cement paste which is permitted to harden and cure with the specimen.
 See section on Capping Materials of Practice C 617.

-9.5.2 Beams-After consolidation of the concrete, use a handheld float or trowel to strike off the top surface to the required tolerance to produce a flat, even surface.
+9.5.2 Beams-After consolidation of the concrete, use a hand-held float to strike off the top surface to the required tolerance to produce a flat, even surface.